MRezaNasirloo/Slick/README.md

 3. Retains Presenters in disposable, lifecycle-aware singletons
 4. Reactive support inspired by MVI and Elm architecture
 5. Do not need to extend any base class for your views
-6. Supports multiple Presenter for one view
-7. Fully Type-safe
+6. Fully Type-safe
-8. Dagger ready!
+7. Dagger ready!

 ### Reactive Feature